home-assistant/home-assistant.io/source/_includes/voice_assistant/add_wake_word_to_voice_assistant.md

-## Adding a wake word to your voice assistant
+## Adding a Wake Word to your Voice Assistant

 1. Install the openWakeWord add-on:
    - Follow steps 1-3 of the procedure on [enabling a wake word](/voice_control/install_wake_word_add_on).